Bharathkasyap/Splunk_Dashboard/README.md

 </div>
  </br>

- - Then We can see the Empty Dashboard without any panels, we then create the dashboardas per the request
+ - Here, We see the Empty Dashboard without any panels, we then create the dashboardas per the request

   <div align="center">
 <img src =https://github.com/Bharathkasyap/Splunk_Dashboard/blob/main/src/Empty%20Dashboard.png>
 </div>
  </br>

-- For the dashboard, we can approach using either UI or using source.
-- Instead of adding the query from the dashboard, we first create our SPL and create appropiate vizualization from the query and we add to this existing dashboard layout
-- I am using the below query for the Top CategoryId using SPL query
+- Query used for the Top CategoryId:

 ```SPL
 sourcetype=access_combined_wcookie | top categoryId